July 16, 2025

 4. How can I show up as a leader when I’m starting over in a new field?

-You’re not starting over—you’re leveraging up.
+You’re not starting over, you’re leveraging up.
 The goal isn’t to appear like a beginner, but to position yourself as a high-value leader with a fresh perspective.
 With the right narrative strategy, your pivot becomes a strength, not a setback.

 5. Will updating my LinkedIn really make that big of a difference?

-Yes—especially at the executive level.
+Yes, especially at the executive level.
 A well-crafted, future-focused profile builds trust, opens doors, and attracts aligned opportunities.
-Clients I’ve worked with have been approached for board seats, fractional roles, and strategic projects simply because their profiles reflected where they were headed—not just where they’d been.
+Clients I’ve worked with have been approached for board seats, fractional roles, and strategic projects simply because their profiles reflected where they were headed.
+Not just where they’d been.

 I’m a certified executive coach and an ICF Professional Certified Coach (PCC) for Twanna Carter Professional & Personal Coaching, LLC.
 I flubbed my first career transition from the military so badly, it took me the next 10+ years to build my confidence and recover.
 I know what it feels like to struggle with imposter syndrome and uncertainty about my leadership skills in the workplace.
 It’s why I am dedicated to empowering Black women.
 Helping them navigate career challenges and uncertainty by providing them with the tools and strategies they need to be successful.
 Schedule a V.I.P.
 Roadmap session today.